OleksiiKolinko/Task-Management-App1/README.md

   "endDate": "2024-05-20"
 }
 ```
 * GET: /api/projects - Get a list of all available projects.
-It allowed for users with ROLE_USER.
+It allowed for users with ROLE_USER and ROLE_MANAGER.
 * GET: /api/projects/{projectId} - Get a project by id.
-It allowed for users with ROLE_USER.
+It allowed for users with ROLE_USER and ROLE_MANAGER.
-* PUT: /api/projects/{projectId} - Update project by id of that project.
+* PATCH: /api/projects/{projectId} - Update project by id of that project.
 There are three statuses INITIATED, IN_PROGRESS, COMPLETED.
 It allowed only for users with ROLE_MANAGER.
 An example:
 ```json
 {
   "name": "projectName",